literarybraids/literarybraids.github.io/portfolio.md

 <ul>

-<li> Designing the electrical circuit for measuring impedance in the vials.<\li>
+<li> Designing the electrical circuit for measuring impedance in the vials.
 <li> Programming the software for data retrieval and analysis.
-This, as it turned out, involved the use of smoothing algorithms: <\li>
+This, as it turned out, involved the use of smoothing algorithms:

 <center>
 <img src="/projects_webpage/graficas.jpg" width="1000px" />
 </center>
 <li> Understanding the fundamentals of how Bactrac’s device does analyse data.
-This required being able to design fitting functions flexible enough to fit different trends of data, as in this example: <\li>
+This required being able to design fitting functions flexible enough to fit different trends of data, as in this example:

 </ul>
 <center>